-In December 2017, the "Tax Cuts and Jobs Act" (the "Tax Act") was enacted into law, which significantly amends the Internal Revenue Code of 1986.
+In December 2017, the Tax Cuts and Jobs Act (the "Tax Act") was enacted into law, which significantly amends the Internal Revenue Code of 1986.
 The Tax Act, among other things, reduces the corporate tax rate from a top marginal rate of 35% to a flat rate of 21%, limits the tax deduction for interest expense to 30% of adjusted earnings, eliminates net operating loss carrybacks, imposes a one-time tax on offshore earnings at reduced rates regardless of whether they are repatriated, allows immediate deductions for certain new investments instead of deductions for depreciation expense over time, and modifies or repeals many business deductions and credits.
-Based on the Company's understanding of the Tax Act and current guidance available, there was no additional income tax expense resulting from the enactment of the Tax Act on our 2018 fiscal year end.
-As a result of the cumulative earnings in its foreign subsidiaries, the Company estimates it will have transition tax inclusion that will result in a reduction of its current year net operating loss.
-We continue to examine the impact these changes may have on our business.
+We have finalized our assessment of the transitional impacts of the Tax Act, which did not affect our tax expense for the three and six months ended December 31, 2018.
+The ongoing and future impact on our business will continue to be assessed due to the complexity and interdependency of the legislative provisions, as well as any other new or proposed Treasury regulations, which have yet to be issued.
 Notwithstanding the reduction in the corporate income tax rate, the overall impact of the Tax Act is uncertain and our business and financial condition could be adversely affected.